(a) What personal information about you we may collect

 (e) Survey information: we may also ask you to complete surveys that we use for research purposes.
 In such circumstances we shall collect the information provided in the completed survey.

-2.2 Third Bridge is a primary research company and part of our business activities involve the identification of industry experts (“Specialists”) and the introduction of them to our clients, for the purposes of consultations and other interactions (“Engagements”), to assist our clients in making informed investment decisions.
+2.3 Third Bridge is a primary research company and part of our business activities involve the identification of industry experts (“Specialists”) and the introduction of them to our clients, for the purposes of consultations and other interactions and the publishing of transcripts and recordings of interviews on our content portal (“Engagements”), to assist our clients in making informed investment decisions.

 We may collect and process the following personal information about you if you are a Specialist: